 Nutraceuticals have become popular as a way to help promote health and wellness, inside and out.
-They are largely unregulated, and exist in the same category as dietary supplements and food additives by the FDA.
+They’re largely unregulated, and exist in the same category as food additives and dietary supplements by the FDA.

 It is important to note that nutritional supplement claims are categorized by the FDA into three major categories:

-This category represents the are the most common goal for label claim and marketing materials.
+This category represents the are the most common goal for label claims and marketing materials.

-As mandated by the FDA, these claims must include a statement on the label that advises “These statements have not been evaluated by the Food and Drug Administration.
-This product is not intended to diagnose, treat, cure or prevent any disease.”
+As instructed by the FDA, these claims should be inclusive of a statement on the label that advises “These statements haven’t been assessed by the Food & Drug Administration.
+This product isn’t intended in preventing, cure, diagnose, or treat any disease.”

 When you see that statement above on a product label, it’s nothing to necessarily fear or worry about: it just means that the manufacturer is following the posted regulatory guidance.

 Health claims officially describe the relationship between a food substance and some form of reduced risk of disease or a reduction in a health-related condition.
 These claims are regulated by three main vehicles:

 - FDA Guidance: Interim Procedures for Qualified Health Claims in the Labeling of Conventional Human Food and Dietary Supplements

 - The 1997 Food and Drug Administration Modernization Act (FDAMA)

 - The 1990 Nutrition Labeling and Education Act (NLEA)